-V.A.2.a).(2).(c)
+V.A.1.d).(3)

-be shared with the fellow upon completion of the

-- V.A.3.
-A Clinical Competency Committee must be appointed by the program director.
-(Core) - V.A.3.a)

-At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
-Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows.
-(Core)

-Background and Intent: The requirements regarding the Clinical Competency Committee do not preclude or limit a program director's participation on the Clinical Competency Committee.
-The intent is to leave flexibility for each program to decide the best structure for its own circumstances, but a program should consider: its program director's other roles as fellow advocate, advisor, and confidante; the impact of the program director's presence on the other Clinical Competency Committee members' discussions and decisions; the size of the program faculty; and other program-relevant factors.
-Inclusivity is an important consideration in the appointment of Clinical Competency Committee members, ensuring diverse participation to achieve fair evaluation.
-The program director has final responsibility for fellow evaluation and promotion decisions.
+V.A.2.a).(2).(c) be shared with the fellow upon completion of the program. ^(Core) V.A.3.
+A Clinical Competency Committee must be appointed by the program director. ^(Core) V.A.3.a) At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
+Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows. ^(Core) Committee do nor Competency Com best structure for director's other ro program director' discussions and factors.
+Inclusivit Competency Com evaluation.
+The p promotion decision The program facu- other physicians Intent: The requirements regarding the Clinical Competency t preclude or limit a program director's participation on the Clinical mittee.
+The intent is to leave flexibility for each program to decide the its own circumstances, but a program should consider: its program oles as fellow advocate, advisor, and confidante; the impact of the s presence on the other Clinical Competency Committee members' decisions; the size of the program faculty; and other program-relevant y is an important consideration in the appointment of Clinical mittee members, ensuring diverse participation to achieve fair rogram director has final responsibility for fellow evaluation and ons.
+V.A.3.b) The Clinical Competency Committee must: V.A.3.b).(1) review all fellow evaluations at least semi-annually; ^(Core) V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, ^(Core) V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress. ^(Core) V.B.
+Facu Ity Evaluation V.B.1.
+The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually. ^(Core)

-The program faculty may include more than the physician faculty members, such as other physicians and non-physicians who teach and evaluate the program's fellows.
-There may be additional members of the Clinical Competency Committee.

-V.A.3.b) The Clinical Competency Committee must:

-V.A.3.b).(1) review all fellow evaluations at least semi-annually;

-V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, (Core)

-V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress.
-(Core)

-V.B.
-Faculty Evaluation

-V.B.1.
-The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually.
-(Core)